BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 * Gizem Buldum
 * Liam Hallett

-Initial work revising the template scripts to run in OT APIv2 was done by a team of Masters students from the MRes in Systems and Synthetic Biology at Imperial College London, thanks to:
+Initial work revising the template scripts to run in Opentrons APIv2 was done by a team of Masters students from the MRes in Systems and Synthetic Biology at Imperial College London, thanks to:
 * Xin Luo
 * Ruihan Bai